 Additional available coursework will include: advanced stem cell manipulation techniques course taught in collaboration with Caltech applications of fluorescence microscopy and journal club presentations.
 Interns will also be eligible for coursework and training activities related to stem cell biology offered by the host institutions.
 In addition, all interns participate in a stem cell training course that will focus on “Current Protocols in Human Embryonic Stem Cell Research.”

 Educational Enhancement Activities:

 Various educational enhancement activities that prepare students for internships and enhance the internship experience will be available.
 Activities include seminars and symposiums (intellectual property and confidentiality issues, Stem Cell and Regenerative Medicine, bioethics, stem cell career opportunities) and specialized workshops (data management, bioinformatics, scientific writing and presentations, graduate school applications).
 Interns are required to attend research presentations and a stem cell biology seminar series.
 Interns will present their own research findings at a research symposium at the conclusion of the internship.

 Upon completion of the PCC Biotechnology Program and required courses, you may apply for a CIRM-funded research internship.
 Interested students must attend an orientation meeting and submit an initial application, transcripts, resumé, and a letter of recommendation.
 Applicants are expected to earn a Certificate of Achievement in Biological Technology (or equivalent) and a Stem Cell Culture Certificate from the Biological Technology Program at PCC.

-Program Director, Bridges to Stem Cell Research at Pasadena City College
+Program Director, Bridges to Stem Cell Research and Therapy at Pasadena City College